ilijamt/symfony2-tryout/README.md

 | admin    | admin    | admin@admin.com     | Admin Adminstrator |
 | demo     | demo     | demo@demo.com       | Demo Demonstration |
 | newuser  | newuser  | newuser@newuser.com | New User           |

+And that is it, now you can use any of these users to log in the system and try it out.